Darciechapman/weather-dashboard/readme.md

 Issues

 - Changing the global varible, locationEl, depending if there is a local storage key or if a button was pressed
+- prepending button function.
+Creating a limit of 7 buttons